New Zealand Immigration Lawyer Guide: AEWV Process Basics - FinancasPro.com

 These are not proof of wrongdoing, but they are risk signals:

-• Pressure to pay money to a recruiter or “agent” to secure a job offer
+• Be cautious if there is pressure to pay money to a recruiter or “agent” to secure a job offer.

-• Refusal to provide basic job details in writing
+• Pause if there is a refusal to provide basic job details in writing.

-• A contract that contradicts the job description or pay terms you were told
+• Review carefully any contract that contradicts the job description or pay terms you were told.

-• Requests for highly sensitive documents too early, especially without secure handling explanations
+• Treat early requests for highly sensitive documents as a risk signal, especially without secure handling explanations.

-• Claims like “approval guaranteed” or “no documents needed”
+• Ignore and verify further when you hear claims like “approval guaranteed” or “no documents needed.”

 If you see these, your safest move is to slow down and verify more, not to argue.